 If you do not provide your lungs with the right amount of oxygen, your tissues and organs will not be able to work properly.
 If you have trouble breathing, talk to your doctor about performing respiratory function tests.
 The key is to catch it early before it progresses into a more dangerous state.
 Oxygen therapy can be initiated to help with oxygen flow while you are still taking Dilaudid.
 If a user of Dilaudid (or any other opioid) is experiencing visible respiratory depression, they will likely need an opioid antagonist like naloxone.

 Taking too much Dilaudid can cause intense respiratory depression, which in turn can result in respiratory arrest, where you stop breathing altogether.

 Call now to be connected to a compassionate treatment provider.

 Finding Treatment for Dilaudid Addiction

 While drugs like Morphine are more well-known than Dilaudid, they are not as strong.
 Getting a prescription for Dilaudid, especially when the patient is unaware of its potency, can lead to an even higher chance of abuse.
 You might not be counseled about its addictive features, therefore becoming comfortable with taking more pills for your pain.
 It’s probably not your fault an addiction may have developed, but you have the ability to fully recover.

 Depending on the severity of dependence, inpatient or outpatient programs can benefit anyone struggling with a Dilaudid addiction.
-Many recover centers offer Dilaudid detox to help their patients get started with being sober.
-Get the pain out of your life for good, and contact a treatment specialist today for free advice.
+Many recovery centers offer Dilaudid detox to help their patients get started with being sober.
+Get the pain out of your life for good, and contact a treatment provider today for free advice.

 What are you struggling with?